 From correctly drawing borders between private and public property, to inspecting bridges and other vital infrastructure, surveying is involved in everything.
 The placement, protection, and safety of projects can not be assured without surveying.
 Here’s a description of how surveying works to improve public works through civil engineering.

 So, what is civil engineering surveying or what is surveying in civil engineering?
 Civil Engineering Surveying is a vital part of any stage of the creation of a project.
 Here are some of the ways that surveying is so extremely important.

-Surveying – It is the art of determining the relative positions of different objects on the surface of the earth by measuring the horizontal distances between them and by preparing a map to any suitable scale.
+Surveying in civil engineering is the art of determining the relative positions of different objects on the surface of the earth by measuring the horizontal distances between them and by preparing a map to any suitable scale.
 Thus in this discipline the measurements are taken only in horizontal plane.
 We hope now that it is clear – what is survey in civil engineering?

 It is the art of determining the relative vertical distances of different points on the surface of the earth.
 Therefore in leveling the measurements are taken only in the vertical plane.